madebykind/madebykind-v3/content/work/unesco.md

 heading: Ensuring access to education for millions of children
 title: UNESCO - Brand and Digital Case Study - Non-Profit
 date: 2023-06-28T12:26:29.707Z
-cover_img: images/work-unesco-school.jpg
+cover_img: images/work-unesco-refugees.jpg
-cover_img_alt: Children at desks in a school, working with blue pens.
-One child is looking directly at the camera
+cover_img_alt: Three child refugees in a tent Kabul
 intro: UNESCO, the United Nations Educational, Scientific and Cultural Organization, promotes peace and security through international cooperation in education, sciences, culture, communication, and information.
 Their mission is to foster global citizens who are free of hate and intolerance, to provide quality education for all, and to strengthen bonds between nations through cultural heritage.
 key_stat: null
 topics:
+  - Illustration
+  - Research and analysis
   - User-centred Design
 block_class: bg-blue text-sky
 cta_class: bg-sky text-blue
 external_link:
 icon: unesco-logo
-description: A digital report and knowledge base
+description: A global user-centred design process
 services:
   - brand
   - digital